kilfour/QuickFuzzr/from-kitten-to-cheetah.md

 This one goes way back.
 So my memory might have some gaps, ..., but I reckon it started somewhere around 2007 or 2008.

-I was doing a lot of NHibernate stuff and wanted a minimal way to write persistancy tests.
+I was doing a lot of NHibernate stuff and wanted a minimal way to write persistency tests.
 People were starting to play with random data generation, but there wasn't much around yet in terms of libraries.

 I think NBuilder was pretty much the go-to.